Meet the Speakers!

 Annalise works with leaders who understand that the primary barrier between where they are and where they want to be is themselves.
 Her approach is intensive and practical, ensuring results are extraordinary.
 She helps leaders examine the beliefs and frameworks they’ve built their leadership around—questioning what’s actually serving them and what’s holding them back.
 This creates clarity, choice, and the ability to lead with full ownership rather than reactivity.

-Annalise is presenting on Sunday, at the Afternoon Workshops.
+Annalise presented on Sunday, at the Afternoon Workshops.

 Michael Feuz